aarong/feedme-spec/README.md

 }
 ```

-### FeedClose
+#### FeedClose

 A `FeedClose` message instructs the server close a feed.

-Clients are always free
-to close any feeds that they have open.
+The server must respond to compliant `FeedClose` messages with a
+`FeedCloseResponse` message.

+The server must respond to non-compliant `FeedClose` messages with a
+`ViolationError` message.

 Messages take the following form: